FarronF/limerick-council-meetings/meetings/2024/05/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes -  Meeting of Metropolitan District of Limerick - 15th April 2024.md

 €500

-It was proposed by Councillor Kiely, seconded by Councillor O’Hanlon and agreed, to approve the--- 3
+It was proposed by Councillor Kiely, seconded by Councillor O’Hanlon and agreed, to approve the
+---
+3

 proposals under the Community Initiative Scheme 2024, as follows: